Code 2018 Project

 The following documents should allow you to compare the current draft of the 2018 version of the Code to the 1992 version.

-- DRAFT 2, 2018 ACM Code of Ethics and Professional Conduct, for comment.
+- New: DRAFT 3, 2018 ACM Code of Ethics and Professional Conduct, for comment.

 - DRAFT 1, 2018 ACM Code of Ethics and Professional Conduct, for comparison/reference.